The Mizrachi Fellowships are creating the next generation of Modern Orthodox Religious Zionist Rabbis and Teachers.

 Rivka is a computer programmer with a degree in Maths and Philosophy from King’s College London.
 She grew up in Hendon and has spent time in both Nishmat and Midreshet Moriah Seminaries.

 Jack and Rivka are the Rabbinic couple at Hampstead Synagogue.

 Yossi & Channah Hambling

 Yossi grew up in Ilford, Essex and attended Hasmonean High School.
 He then learned in Yeshivat Sha’alvim for two years before returning to London to read Hebrew & Jewish studies at UCL.
 Yossi has also served in a variety of educational roles in the UK Jewish community, including as a Cheder teacher, Seed 1-to-1 Tutor and Educational Co-Ordinator for Bnei Akiva UK.
-He is currently a Kollel Fellow in Yeshivat Har Etzion and is studying towards a Semicha as part of the World Mizrachi Musmachim Program.
+He was a Kollel Fellow in Yeshivat Har Etzion and has completed Semicha as part of the World Mizrachi Musmachim Program.

 Luis & Jodie Herszaft